CB-postech/Workshop-hands-on-materials/QC1.md

 ================
 2025-07-18

-## QC thresholds should be different data by data
+## QC thresholds should be vary data to data
-## These different threshold can be determined by visual inspects (drawing histogram, ...)
+## These various threshold can be determined by visual inspection (drawing histogram, ...)

 ### QC1 Remove Empty Droplets
 Many droplets are empty (mainly consist of ambient RNA) <br>